xicato/xig-documentation/api_doc.md

     , "fadeTime" : Integer, 0 <= n <= 1.44e7
     }
     ```
-    , separated by a comma and an optional space, and surrounded by brackets e.g. `[{"sceneNumber":11, "intensity":34.5, "delayTime":0, "fadeTime":4000}, {"sceneNumber":12, "intensity":0, "delayTime":0, "fadeTime":0}]`. *NOTE*: You must provide a "Content-Type:application/json" HTTP Header with this.
+    , separated by a comma and an optional space, and surrounded by brackets e.g. `[{"sceneNumber":11, "intensity":34.5, "delayTime":0, "fadeTime":4000}, {"sceneNumber":12, "intensity":0, "delayTime":0, "fadeTime":0}]`.
+The list of scene objects will replace the existing scene list in the target device; therefore, a read-modify-write operation must be performed to append scene settings to the scene list already stored in the device. *NOTE*: You must provide a "Content-Type:application/json" HTTP Header with this.

 * **Success Response:**